Comprehensions and Generator expressions

 [103041, 1, 1, 0, 28.09, 4]

 The general form of the above list comprehension is [expr loop].
 Comparing with the manual implementation, the difference is that append() is automatically performed, which is where most of the performance benefit comes from.
-Note that list comprehension is defined based on the output being a list, input to the for loop can be any iterable (like tuple in the above example).
+Note that the list comprehension is defined based on the output being a list, input to the for loop can be any iterable (like tuple in the above example).

 # manual implementation